Frenchy Martin: World Wrestling Federation (1986-1990)

-Outside the WWF
+Later Years (1990-2016)

-In Montreal's Lutte Internationale in January 1984, Gagné won the Canadian International Tag Team Championship with partner Pierre Lefebvre from the team of Gino Brito and Tony Parisi, but lost them in a rematch on February 20.
-In June, Gagné and Lefebvre won the title back, but lost it to Raymond Rougeau and Jacques Rougeau Jr. in the beginning of July.
-In 1980, under the name Masked Cyclops, Gagné won the NWA Pacific International Championship from Tor Kamata, but he lost it later that year to Siva Afi.
+After leaving the WWF, Martin eventually became head booker for the IWA in Puerto Rico.
 At the International Wrestling 2000 card at the Centre Pierre Charbonneau, Gagné as Frenchy Martin managed Richard Charland in the semi-main event against King Kong Bundy.
+Until his death he continued to make guest appearances for indie shows across Canada and the US.

 Personal life and death

+Gagne spoke fluent English Spanish and French.
 He has a son and a nephew who have wrestled, Jean Gagne Jr. and George Martel.
 He also has a daughter.
 On September 8, 2016, Smith Hart announced that Gagne was afflicted with bladder cancer and had been moved to hospice care, and on October 21, 2016, Gagne died after nearly a year of bladder and bone cancer; he was 69 years old.